Robert Jenrick: Travel during COVID-19 pandemic

-During the COVID-19 pandemic in April 2020, after Jenrick repeatedly urged the public at televised press briefings to stay at home during the government-imposed lockdown to curb the spread of COVID-19, the Daily Mail claimed on 10 April that he had twice not followed government restrictions after they were announced.
+During the COVID-19 pandemic in April 2020, after Jenrick repeatedly urged the public at televised press briefings to stay at home during the government-imposed lockdown to curb the spread of COVID-19, the Daily Mail alleged on 10 April that he had twice not followed government restrictions after they were announced.

 The first event was travelling 150 miles from London to a second home in Herefordshire, Eye Manor, where he was now living with his family.
 Jenrick's primary residence was his townhouse in Central London, where his wife worked and his three children attended school.
 Jenrick defended this, reiterating he was travelling to his family home, where his family were before any restrictions on travel were announced.
 The second event was travelling 40 miles to see his parents near Shrewsbury in Shropshire.
 He defended this, stating his parents had asked him to deliver some essentials, including medicines, and he had not entered the house.
 This position was supported by the emeritus director of Public Health England.
 Previously, on 22 March 2020, he had written an article for The Mail on Sunday arguing that rather than relatives travelling, local communities should help out.

-Senior MPs called for Jenrick to consider his position, given his high-profile role in Downing Street's campaign to keep the British public inside during the outbreak, including the ban on travelling to second homes.
+Several MPs called for Jenrick to consider his position, given his high-profile role in Downing Street's campaign to keep the British public inside during the outbreak, including the ban on travelling to second homes.
 He was accused by Anna Soubry of "selfish arrogance".